 Swelling around the mouth, eyes and cheeks is normal following any surgery, and usually takes 2-3 days to fully develop.
 Applying ice to your face and keeping your head elevated for the first 24 hours will help reduce swelling.
 The use of ice water intraorally by taking small sips holding it until it warms and swallowing can also be done.
 Ice serves no useful purpose after 24 hours and may contribute to stiffness in the jaw.
-Beginning seventy-two hours after surgery, a heating pad or moist heat may be used for relief of swelling, bruising and stiffness of the jaw.
+Beginning seventy-two hours after surgery (the third day), a heating pad or moist heat may be used for relief of swelling, bruising and stiffness of the jaw.
 Heat should be continued for thirty minute intervals, three or four times daily, until the symptoms subside.

-Continuing oral hygiene is important, continue to brush and floss your teeth, and brush your tongue, but be sure to avoid the extraction site.
+Continuing oral hygiene is important, continue to brush and floss your teeth, and brush your tongue, but be sure to avoid the surgical site.
 Doing so will help prevent infection.
-After 24 hours be sure to clean the site using the sponges provided dipped in Peridex/Listerine after every meal and snack, making sure to remove any bits of food.
-Failure to remove food particles from the surgical site can result in delayed healing and severe discomfort.
+After 24 hours be sure to clean the site using the sponges provided dipped in Peridex after EVERY meal and snack, making sure to remove any bits of food.
 Do not pull on, or put tension on the surgical site.
 Gently roll your lip out of the way while cleaning.
+Gentle brushing can be started on the healing caps after the sutures are removed.